 HIV The Human Immunodeficiency Virus (HIV) was discovered and considered as the agent of the emerging AIDS epidemic by Luc Montagnier’s team in France in 1983.
 The virion is spherical, equipped with an envelope and a capsid protein.
 The genome of a chain of single-stranded RNA to be temporarily copied into DNA in order to multiply and integrate into the genome of the cell it infects.
 The protein antigens of the outer casing are coupled specifically with membrane proteins of infected cells, especially T4 lymphocytes.
 The process of converting RNA into DNA is a major characteristic of retroviruses and is performed by reverse transcriptase enzyme actions.
 With the demonstration of reverse transcriptase, began in the 1970s the search for human retrovirus, which in 1980 allowed the isolation of leukemia virus of adult T cells, HTLV-I (R. Gallo and al.) HIV has a diameter of about 100 nanometers.Its outside is the “deck”, a membrane that originally belonged to the cell where the virus emerged.
+She has learned only too painfully over the years that wealth does not buy happiness. cheap viagra It helps the person to get over erectile dysfunction completely and helps to get back to basics to get the power to become cialis price raindogscine.com the man women adore. levitra 10mg Available strength of dosages: With different brand name Sildenafil citrate meds comes in different strength of dosages.
+So, it is better to take a great care of the company that you are making an order for levitra viagra price , you have to place an order via online.
 On the cover is a virus protein, gp41, or “transmembrane glycoprotein.
 Gp41 is connected to gp120, which can bind to the CD4 receptor located on the surface of T lymphocytes to penetrate them.
 The nucleus has a “capsid”, composed by the p24 protein.
 Inside is the RNA, the form of HIV genetic information.
 In December 2006, according to the World Health Organization, 39.5 million people with HIV worldwide, of which 24.7 million lived in sub-Saharan Africa.